tech-gecko/technical-writings/clo2xq0fq000109lhf9jc8yfb.md

 ### pwd

 As the command line interface lacks the visual representation of the file system structure, an alternative method is needed to depict it.
-Imagine the file system tree as a maze, and envision ourselves within it.
+Imagine the file system tree as a maze and envision ourselves within it.
 At any point, we find ourselves situated in a specific directory.
 Within this directory, we can observe its files, the route back to its parent directory, and the pathways leading to its subdirectories.

 This particular directory where we are positioned is termed the ***working directory***.
 To identify the name of the working directory, we utilize the `pwd` command.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698015053700/8fb3913d-3d27-4a2d-9408-ba02cc74c186.png align="center")

 Upon initial login to our Linux system, the working directory is automatically configured to be our home directory, which serves as the designated location for storing our files.
-Typically, the home directory path follows the format /home/user\_name on many systems.
+Typically, the home directory path follows the format `/home/<username>` on many systems.
 However, it can be customized at the discretion of the system administrator to any other desired location.

 To list the files in the working directory, we use the `ls` command.